stuartpet/CV/README.md

 ---

+**Architas Multi Manager** (subsidiary of AXA Plc) (Oct 2014 - Oct 2015) – Multi-manager investment company specialising in the management of multiple funds for individual investors

+**Distribution Executive** Responsible for driving sales of multi asset fund offering, working closely with the Sales Director & field-based sales colleagues to deliver targets

+---

 **Partnership Assurance Group**  (Jan 2008 - Oct 2014)
 (now part of Just Retirement Group) – Provider of enhanced annuities for individuals with medical or lifestyle conditions